 Your support services

-Stop 1 is the first contact point for student support – in person at Parkville or by phone, email or live chat.
+Stop 1 is the first contact point for student support – by phone, email or live chat.

 Once you become a student at Melbourne, our dedicated, friendly Stop 1 team can help you out in a wide range of areas from administration and enrolments, to health and wellbeing support and academic skills and career opportunities.
 You can drop in or book an individual appointment with a student adviser all throughout the year to talk to someone who can help you navigate your university experience